dustinpfister/blog_posts/_posts/linux-dd.md

 What is great about sysbench is that I can similar results with what I would get if I where to use dd when it comes to a sequential test.
 However I can also to a random test as well which is far more impotent when it comes to using a volume for a whole bunch of small files that I need to read and wrote to fast, such as a volume that contains an OS Image for example.

+## Conclusion

+There is a great deal more that can be done with the dd command of course beyond what I wrote about in this post.
+However a lot of what I am reading on other sources are examples that I can not help but thing might be better preformed with a command, tool, or even specialized operating system rather than dd.

+In this post I wrote a bit about using dd for file system io bechmaking, and why it might be better to use a specialized tool such as sysbench.
+However it does not stop there when it comes to things that can be done with dd, but might be best done with something else.
+For example I have found posts in which [dd is being used to create and restore whole partitions of hard drives](https://linuxopsys.com/topics/linux-dd-command-with-examples).
+Sure dd might work just fine for that but why not use clonzilla, or an OS recommended disk utility tool for this sort of thing?
+Lots of posts going on about how dd can be used as a way to not just delete files, but also blank the area where the file was with zeros, or various random patterns over and over again.
+Sure again dd can be used to do this but there is also [DBAN](https://en.wikipedia.org/wiki/Darik's_Boot_and_Nuke) and a [whole lot of other similar tools](https://en.wikipedia.org/wiki/List_of_data-erasing_software) that might be better for that sort of thing.

+I am sure that dd still has its use case examples that might come in handy though.
+Also maybe some of the things that I mentioned might still be good ideas if I am in a situation in which I have no alternative.
+It is just that I think that I am going to be a little more reserved about expanding this post when it comes to any future edits that may or may not come to pass.